Careers360 Logo

 Solution:

-General and Particular Solution of a Differential equation
+General and Particular Solutions of a Differential Equation

-Here the function consists of 2 arbitrary constants a and b and they are known as general solutions of a differential equation.
-And is the function does not contain any arbitrary constant is called a particular solution.
+Here, the function consists of 2 arbitrary constants, a and b, and they are known as general solutions of a differential equation.
+If the function does not contain any arbitrary constant is called a particular solution.

 Formation of a Differential equation whose general solution is given